On this page:

 A substantial number of applications were submitted by May 14, 2022 – nearly one million from more than 200 separate companies.
 FDA has been actively engaged in the necessary work to prepare for, process, and review the applications since the new law was passed.

-As of Jan.
-20, FDA has completed acceptance review of more than 99% of all non-tobacco nicotine applications submitted by May 14; review of the very small remaining percentage of applications will be completed imminently.
-FDA has accepted over 8,600 applications, with the vast majority being for e-cigarette or e-liquid products.
+Since then, FDA has completed acceptance review of 100% of the non-tobacco nicotine applications submitted by May 14, 2022.
+FDA accepted over 9,500 applications, with the vast majority being for e-cigarette or e-liquid products.
 Importantly, acceptance is not a determination of the product’s authorization status; these applications will proceed forward to more substantial review.
-FDA has also issued refuse-to-accept (RTA) letters for more than 925,000 products in applications submitted by May 14 that do not meet the criteria for acceptance.
+FDA also issued refuse-to-accept (RTA) letters for more than 926,000 products in applications submitted by May 14 that do not meet the criteria for acceptance.
+As of October 2023, FDA has made determinations on over 98% of the applications received.